consinhu/active-directory-GPO/README.md

 <p>For complexity requirements, the Explain section is just a rundown of what the typical password requirements are from Microsoft (think symbols, special characters, lowercase vs. uppercase, etc.).
 I've shown it just to display the important part highlighting those requirements.</p>

-<p>We're down with setting up a password policy!
+<p>We're done with setting up a password policy!
 Easy, right?
 If you want to check your work to make sure everything saved, you can navigate to Password Policy from the GPM console and everything should be as we configured.</p>